Survey of Consistent Software-Defined Network Updates

 \subsection{Our Contributions}

 This paper presents a comprehensive survey of the consistent network update problem in Software-Defined Networks (SDNs).

+In the basic scenario assumed by most prior contributions, an SDN network is controlled by a single controller, which needs to preserve specific consistency properties at each and every moment during the update.
+Preserving such properties is often argued to be more important that the induced inability to guarantee perfect network availability or partition tolerance simultaneously---e.g., to avoid packet losses or security breaches.
+This impossibility result follows from the celebrated CAP theorem~\cite{DBLP:journals/sigact/GilbertL02}, which also applies to control algorithms used in networks~\cite{cap-hotsdn13}.
+Throughout this paper, we first consider this basic scenario and then extend the discussion to network updates with distributed SDN controllers and different consistency models~\cite{7997164,6133253,DBLP:books/daglib/0019513}.

-The goal of our survey is to (1) provide active researchers in the field with an overview of the state-of-the-art literature, but also to (2) help researchers who only recently became interested in the subject to bootstrap and learn about open research questions.
+The goal of our survey is to both (1) provide active researchers in the field with an overview of the state-of-the-art literature, and (2) help researchers who only recently became interested in the subject bootstrap and learn about open research questions.

-We identify and compare both the different notions of consistency and the different performance objectives considered in the literature.
-In particular, we provide an overview of the algorithmic techniques required to solve specific classes of network update problems, and discuss inherent limitations and tradeoffs between the achievable level of consistency and the speed at which networks can be updated.
+In discussing the literature, we identify and compare the consistency properties (absence of forwarding loops and blackholes, policy preservation, congestion avoidance, etc.) and performance objectives (update duration, maximum link overload during the update, etc.) considered by the scientific literature.
+We provide an overview of the algorithmic techniques required to solve specific classes of network update problems, and discuss the inherent tradeoffs between the achievable level of consistency and the speed at which networks can be updated.
 In fact, as we will see, some update techniques are not only less efficient than others, but with them, it can even be impossible to consistently update a network.

 We also present a historical perspective, surveying the consistency notions provided in traditional networks and discussing the corresponding techniques accordingly.

 Moreover, we put the algorithmic problems into perspective and discuss how these problems relate to classic optimization and graph theory problems, such as multi-commodity flow problems or maximum acyclic subgraph problems.